pearcej/cppds/_sources/Introduction/ObjectOrientedProgrammingDefiningClasses.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 We stated earlier that C++ is an object-oriented programming
 language.
+Object-oriented programming is a programming technique based on
+real world things such as turtles, airplanes, customers, etc.
+Each object has its own characteristics or attributes as well as its own set of behaviors.

 So far, we have used a number of built-in classes to show
 examples of data and control structures.
 One of the most powerful
 features in an object-oriented programming language is the ability to
 allow a programmer (problem solver) to create new classes that model
 data that is needed to solve the problem.
+Each **object** created with the class data type is called an **instance** of  the class.

 Remember that we use abstract data types to provide the logical
-description of what a data object looks like (its state) and what it can
+description or blueprint for what a data object looks like (its state given by **object attributes**)
+and what it can do (its behaviors given by **class methods**).
+Defining a class creates the blueprint which defines the behaviors and attributes
+of objects of that new data type.
-do (its methods).
-By building a class that implements an abstract data
+By building a **class** that implements an abstract data
 type, a programmer can take advantage of the abstraction process and at
 the same time provide the details necessary to actually use the
 abstraction in a program.
-Whenever we want to implement an abstract data
+Hence, whenever we want to implement an abstract data
-type, we will do so with a new class.
+type, we will do so with a new class which will provide the blueprint or template for
+all of the objects of that type.

+Four key principles are associated with object-oriented programming: abstraction, encapsulation,
+inheritance, and polymorphism.
+We will highlight each principle via examples.

 A ``Fraction`` Class
 ^^^^^^^^^^^^^^^^^^^^